themeteorchef/saas-stripe/saas-stripe.md

 The reason we do this here is that it avoids having to expose the user's subscription information on the client.
 Our server has access to all of a user's data, which means we can have it do the messy checking work without mucking up our client-side controller.
 This is one of those stylistic things that, while not _entirely_ necessary, helps to keep your code a little bit cleaner.

-There's one thing above that may not be entirely clear.
+There's one thing above that may not be clear.
 Above we're making use of the `_.find()` method given to us by the `underscore` package.
 This function is really handy.
 First, we pass our `availablePlans` array which is equal to the list of plans we've defined in our `settings.json` file.
 Next, for each plan, we compare the plan's `name` field to our user's `plan.name` field.
 This essentialy "plucks" the plan that our user is signed up for out of the array and sets it euqal to our `currentPlan` variable.
 Cool, right?

 <p class="block-header">/client/controllers/authenticated/todo-lists.js</p>
 ```.lang-javascript